Oyster crab

-The oyster crab (Zaops ostreus) is a small, whitish or translucent crab in the family Pinnotheridae.
+The oyster crab (Zaops ostreum) is a small, whitish or translucent crab in the family Pinnotheridae.
 It is parasitic on its oyster (bivalve mollusc) hosts.

 Description and habitat

 Oyster crabs are small in size, typically measuring around 1 to 2 centimeters in width.
 They have a flattened body shape with a round carapace (shell) and relatively short legs.
 Their coloration can vary but often includes shades of brown, gray, or green, helping them blend in with their surroundings.
 Male oyster crabs are often smaller than females.